 The undergraduate program in legal studies at the University of New Haven prepares students to work under the supervision of a lawyer.
 The degree program offers insight into the law of the state and federal laws to prepare students for challenging careers in a law firm.
 It also offers opportunities to work in government positions by providing students with the training to understand the legal system from the side of law enforcement.

-Highlight: Students at the University of New Haven have access to state-of-the-art research labs when working on their legal studies degree.
+Highlight: Students at the University of New Haven have access to state-of-the-art research labs when working on their legal studies degrees.

 Program: Paralegal Studies Certificate